axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-tls-cipher-suite.md

 ```

-Note that starting with version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}, when {{% productparam "abbrev" %}} receives TLS-encrypted connections, the order of ciphers set on the {{% productparam "abbrev" %}} server takes precedence over the client settings.
+Note that starting with version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}, when {{% param "product.abbrev" %}} receives TLS-encrypted connections, the order of ciphers set on the {{% param "product.abbrev" %}} server takes precedence over the client settings.